news

 Thanks to our brand partner, CommBank

-Financial abuse is a common form of domestic violence in our country.
+Financial abuse is a common form of domestic and family violence in our country, with one in four people in Australia having experienced financial abuse from their partner.

 Research by CommBank and Deloitte estimates that in 2020 alone, the direct cost of financial abuse to victim-survivors was $5.7 billion.
 But financial abuse doesn't just have a monetary impact.
 It can also have a long-term impact on overall wellbeing.